Course Name: Coventry Pines Golf Course

 Red 36 3170 35.0 113

 Hole Descriptions: Quirky and short, Coventry Pines actually offers quite a bit of variation in hole design.
 The opening hole is a standard straightaway 375 yard par 4 with a busy road on the left.
 The 2nd hole also features the road on the left but this hole plays shorter at only 305 yards.
 Your drive must carry about 75 yards off the tee to avoid a pond that only really comes into play on topped drives.
-The 3rd hole is a 169 yard par 3 I found to be one of the best holes on the course, at least as far as conditioning goes.
+The 3rd hole is a 169 yard par 3 I found to be one of the better holes on the course, at least as far as conditioning goes.
+This par 3 features a large green you must carry it onto due to a large front bunker and two side bunkers.
 The 4th hole is a reachable dogleg left par 5 where the drive is the most difficult shot.
 A small creek runs through the fairway at about 280 yards, and the entire hole is sloped left to right.
 The 5th hole is a pretty solid par 4 as an uphill 410 yarder that is blind off the tee.
+This narrow hole snakes through the woods and requires a strong, accurate drive to get a good angle into this narrow green.

 The 6th hole is the number 1 handicap hole and has generally been the most frustrating for me.
 At 520 yards, this tight downhill par 5 has lots of things going on.
 Thick trees line both sides of the fairway and any drive left will be lost forever.
 On your approach shot, you must contend with trees that overhang the left side of the fairway as well as a creek running through the fairway.
 Even more confusing, this hole contains two greens depending on how long of a hitter you are.
 Another tight uphill blind teeshot greets you on the 357 yard 7th, a straightforward par 4 that turns gently left.
 The 8th hole is my least favorite on the course – an extreme downhill par 3 with an obnoxious metal sign saying “Hit Here” or some variation behind the green to help orient you.
 It’s tacky and rusted, and shouldn’t have to be there.
 Your teeshot on the 362 yard 9th is the most open on the course, but the teebox is elevated and deep in the woods.
 The finishing green is elevated and pretty well-guarded by bunkers.